-The device features an on-chip master clock divider circuit that allows the sample rate to be reduced as the sampling rate of the sigma-delta converter is proportional to the output of the MCLK Divider (whose default state is divide by 1).
+The device features an on-chip, master clock divider circuit that allows the sample rate to be reduced because the sampling rate of the sigma-delta converter is proportional to the output of the MCLK Divider (whose default state is divide-by-one).

-The decimator's frequency response (Sinc3) gives some passband attenuation (up to $F{S}/2$) which continues to roll off above the Nyquist frequency.
-If it is required to implement a digital filter to create a sharper cutoff characteristic, it may be prudent to use an initial sample rate of greater than twice the Nyquist rate in order to avoid aliasing due to the smooth roll-off of the Sinc3 filter response.
+The decimator's frequency response (Sinc3) gives some passband attenuation (up to $F_s/2$) which continues to roll off above the Nyquist frequency.
+If it is required to implement a digital filter to create a sharper cutoff characteristic, it may be prudent to use an initial sample rate of greater than twice the Nyquist rate in order to avoid aliasing due to the smooth roll-off of the sinc3 filter response.